International relations of Elon Musk: Russia and Ukraine

 In an email newsletter, Ian Bremmer, head of Eurasia Group, a political-risk consultancy, said that Musk told him that he had spoken directly with Putin, which Musk denied in a reply on Twitter.
 Musk claimed he had spoken to Putin only once 18 months prior, on a space-related subject matter.
 Bremmer later took to Twitter to say Musk had told him two weeks earlier about the discussion with Putin.
 Kremlin spokesman Dmitry Peskov called it "untrue", claiming Musk and Putin had only spoken about a year and a half before.
 In 2024, The Wall Street Journal reported that Musk and Putin had been in regular contact since 2022.
 Peskov again stated that Musk and Putin have only had one telephone call in which they discussed "space as well as current and future technologies."

 Since the Russian invasion in early 2022, Ukraine has been reliant on Musk's Starlink satellite internet service for communications.
 In 2023, Ukraine requested Musk enable Starlink up to Crimea for use in an attack against the Russian fleet in Sevastopol.
 Musk denied the request, expressing concerns about escalation.
 Musk's stance has been criticized in Ukraine because of the effect it had on their battlefield strategy.
 The New York Times underscored that Musk's actions had directly impacted Ukraine's attempts to defend itself and reclaim its territory.

 In October 2023, Musk used a meme on X to mock Ukrainian president Volodymyr Zelenskyy and U.S. aid being sent to Ukraine.
 "So you have bought social media to bully people who are dying because [they] love freedom," Ukrainian stand-up comedian Anton Tymoshenko wrote in response.

 South Africa

 In March 2025 Musk claimed that Starlink was unavailable in South Africa because he was not black.
 The South African government argued against this.
 Later in March Musk posted a video to X of Economic Freedom Fighters (EFF) leader Julius Malema singing the controversial Apartheid-era song Dubul' ibhunu with a caption expressing his outrage at “a major political party … that is actively promoting white genocide”.
 US President Donald Trump then reposted Musk's comment on his own Truth Social along with his own condemnation of the song and a request that the South African government “protect Afrikaner and other disfavored minorities” as well as inviting Afrikaners to immigrate to the United States.

 In May 2025 he attended the Trump–Ramaphosa Oval Office meeting.

+Spain

+On February 3, 2026, Spanish Prime Minister Pedro Sánchez announced plans to restrict access to social media platforms for users under the age of 16 during the World Governments Summit in Dubai.
+Following the announcement, Musk responded by labeling Sánchez a "tyrant" and a "fascist totalitarian."